Wybo Fijnje: Exile in northern France

 Wijbo Fijnje was one of the convinced and militant Patriots who were forced to leave the city on 19 September 1787, when the Prussian army occupied Delft.
 The population of Delft took revenge on the exercitiegenootschap by smashing up a room full of Delftware painted with symbols of freedom, and throwing its contents into a city canal.
 The Fijnje family went to Antwerp, later to Brussels and finally to Watten (French-Flanders).
 Johan Valckenaer, Herman Willem Daendels and Mappa rented - on Fijnje's initiative - a castle, on top of a hill.
 The four families and three bachelors cleaned up the rooms, grew vegetables and played billiards.
-Wijbo Fijnje remarried with a Frenchwoman, Marie Françoise Constance Ténar, after Emilie died in 1788.
+Emilie died in 1788 and Fijnje married a Frenchwoman, Marie Françoise Constance Ténar.
 When the members of the association were accused by the local population of growing and selling grain, the commune was dissolved in 1792.
 Mappa emigrated to the U.S. and began the first type foundry in New York; Valckenaer moved to Paris.